 You can access public workspaces using the Postman Explore page's Workspaces category.
 You can also access the public workspaces that you own or are a member of using Workspaces in the header.

 The list of avatars in the Postman header shows you who's active in your workspace.
-This list will include all active users with public profiles as well as users who've chosen to remain anonymous by not enabling their public profile.
+This list will include all active users with public profiles, and users who've chosen to remain anonymous by not enabling their public profile.

 Once you start working collaboratively in a public workspace, users can fork collections and create pull requests.